lyjia/simple-llamacpp/README.md

 # simple-llamacpp

-A simple frontend script for interacting with LLaMa-and-derived LLM's using llama.cpp.
+A simple (hah!) frontend script for interacting with LLaMa-and-derived LLM's using llama.cpp.
 I wrote this to automate some of the more tedious, manual steps I take for setting up a prompt and model without having to remember the mouthful of parameters needed to run llama.cpp ad hoc.

 ## Requirements